jps-programmer/jps-programmer/README.md

 If you would like to contact me for business purposes, please email me at jamesonsisk.programmer@gmail.com

-I look forward to learning and growing as a programmer
+I look forward to learning and growing as a software engineer